 The Louvre Pyramid

 In 1981, President François Mitterrand launched the “Grand Louvre” project to modernize the museum.
-The Louvre Pyramid, now an integral part of the Palais, was designed by architect Ieoh Ming Pei and inaugurated in 1989.
-With its glass walls, it provides a well of light at the museum’s main entrance without obscuring the historic architecture of the building’s facades.
+The Pyramide du Louvre, now an integral part of the Palais, was designed by architect Ieoh Ming Pei and inaugurated in 1989.
+With its glass walls, it provides a shaft of light for the museum’s main entrance, without obscuring the historic architecture of the building’s façades.

 An impressive flight

-On August 21, 1911, the Italian glassmaker Vincenzo Perrugia, who had installed the glass protecting the Mona Lisa, realized the unthinkable.
-After hiding in a cupboard in the palace when the museum closed, he emerged from his hiding place at around 7 a.m. to dismantle the famous glass and remove the painting, before leaving the museum as an ordinary visitor, painting under his clothes.
+On August 21, 1911, Italian glassmaker Vincenzo Perrugia, who had installed the glass protecting the Mona Lisa, carried out the unthinkable.
+After hiding in a cupboard in the palace when the museum was closed, he emerged from his hiding place at around 7 a.m. to dismantle the famous glass and remove the painting, before going out like a simple visitor, painting under his clothes.
 Two years later, he was denounced when he tried to sell the painting in Florence.
-Her motive: to bring Leonardo Da Vinci ‘s famous painting back home to Italy.
+His motive: to take Leonardo Da Vinci ‘s famous painting back home to Italy.

-The Louvre Museum, which has protected its collections is so large that it would take 100 days to visit it in its entire ty.
+The Musée du Louvre, which has protected its collections over time, is so large that it would take 100 days to visit it in its entirety.
 And spending just 30 seconds in each room.
 But the good news is that you can return several times and still be amazed.
-And if you’ve fallen in love with this museum, you can now redecorate your home or wardrobe with their webshop !
+And if you really fall in love with the museum, you can now redecorate your home or wardrobe with their online boutique!